 The entire procedure should take no more than 15 minutes.

-What Are the Dos and Don’ts After a Botox Facial Injection?
+What Are the Dos and Don’ts After Botox Facial Injections?

 Taking care of your face after Botox treatment is easy.